anastasiiakim/anastasiiakim.github.io/_prof/barcelona.md

 ---
-title: "Algebraic and combinatorial phylogenetics"
+title: "Algebraic and Combinatorial Phylogenetics"
 collection: prof
 excerpt: "Attended the conference and course on *Semialgebraic statistics, latent tree models, and phylogenetics*."
 permalink: /prof/barcelona